-He slowly unrolled the snakeskin and kept going as he walked past me still unrolling the scaly leather.
-It was massive to my five-year-old eyes.
+He slowly unrolled the snakeskin and kept going as he walked past me, still unrolling the scaly leather.
+It was massive in my five-year-old eyes.

 “This was the skin of an anaconda that ate my dog,” he said.